TimothyW553/TimothyW553/README.md

 ### Hi there 👋

-I am **Timothy Wang**, 19-year-old and interested in Software Engineering.
+I am **Timothy Wang**, 19 years old and interested in Software Engineering.

 - 📚 Computer Science at the University of Waterloo, Class of 2026
 - 🔭 Interested in Algorithms and Data Structures